What is Anchor Text and Do I Need to Use It? – What exactly is Anchor Text?

 - Don’t use the exact same anchor text a lot of times, as search engines like Google will perceive it as a sign of victimisation because of this crucial phrase.

-Using anchor text for back-links to your website is a different kettle of fish entirely and I have a post about best practices for that as well.
+Using anchor text for external back-links back to your website is a different kettle of fish entirely and I have a post about best practices for that as well.